- Print

 Triggers enable you to add logic to your app.

-Without triggers, your app is a flat screen; triggers make your app do something.
+Triggers make your app do something.
+An app is a flat screen without them.
 Triggers can be added to widgets, as well as to steps (Step level Triggers) and apps (App Level Triggers), and upon certain events like a device firing.
 For a widget, select the one you want to add a trigger to and in the Trigger Panel, click the plus sign next to “Trigger”.

 To add a trigger to a step, make sure you’re on the step you want to add a trigger to.
 Navigate to the Step tab in the Trigger Panel and select one from the list of options by clicking the plus sign.